Contested narratives of participatory reforms, placemaking practices, and ‘good’ city-building

-Key fields of research: Jewish thought, feminist and queer studies, subculture, counterculture, tactical urbanism, participatory urbanism, right to the city, social justice, power, postmodernism, punk, LGBTQ, sk8
+Key fields of research: participatory urbanism, right to the city, spatial justice, community planning, feminist and queer studies, subculture, counterculture, tactical urbanism, power, punk, 2SLGBTQ, skateboarding, critical autoethnography

 This research is conducted in partial fulfillment of the requirements for the Ad.
 Hoc.
 Ph.D. in Planning, Policy, and Design at McGill University School of Urban Planning and is supported through the Vanier Canada Graduate Scholarship.

 The REB-I reviewed and approved this project by delegated review in accordance with the requirements of the McGill University Policy on the Ethical Conduct of Research Involving Human Participants and the Tri-Council Policy Statement: Ethical Conduct For Research Involving Humans.
 Questions or concerns about this research may be directed to myself (Sarah Gelbard | email@example.com) or to my faculty supervisors or the McGill research ethics administrator (contact details below).
 REB File # 295-1217 Supervisor: Raphaël Fischler (firstname.lastname@example.org) Co-supervisor: Lisa Bornstein (email@example.com) Deanna Collin Research Ethics Administrator / Administratrice en éthique de recherche firstname.lastname@example.org |514-398-6193